haktank27/Eagle_Tech_Uav_Project/README.md

+This branche includes the mapping part of this uav project...
                                 MAPPİNG FOR UAV'S

-This repository is made for a uav_mapping and it has 2 parts:
+İt has two parts:

 1- Detects and elimintes the blurry photos coming from the uav and splits them from the normal ones.